PHP-DI/PHP-DI/doc/definition.md

 If you combine several sources, there are priorities that apply.
 From the highest priority to the least:

 - Explicit definition on the container (i.e. defined with `$container->set()`)
-- PHP file definitions (if A is added after B, then A prevails)
+- PHP file definitions (if you add several configuration files, then the last one can override entries from the previous ones)
 - Annotations
 - Autowiring